On the road with

 Helmut Haase takes you along on his travels.
 Accompany him across continents and discover other cultures with him.

 Whether in Tehran, Goa, or Delhi: for Helmut, being on the road means learning and growing.
-He was a hippie, father, food scout, and entrepreneur, experiencing the world from many different perspectives — and dicovered that another life was always waiting out there.
+As a hippie, father, food scout, and entrepreneur, he has experienced the world from different perspectives.
+And time and again, he has discovered that there are countless other ways of life out there.
 Here, he invites you to come along on his photographic journeys around the globe.

 TRAVELOGUE